Learn to read your chihuahuas’ ears

 When a chi’s ears are back and pointing low, this is usually a sign of submission, and you are likely to see this when your chi recognises a ‘pack leader’.
 A pack leader could be you or perhaps a bigger dog when out on a walk.
 It is not necessarily a sign of fear but actually understanding authority.

-When your notice your chi with ears pricked and in a slightly forward position, something has their attention.
+When your notice your chihuahuas’ ears are pricked and in a slightly forward position, something has their attention.
 There has definitely been a sound or vision that has captured their interest, is that the treat cupboard door opening?
 Is it dinner time?
 Are they putting on their boots for walkies?

 Often aggression is thought to be symbolised by ears pinned back but you will find chihuahuas show their aggression through having their ears splayed wide apart and a forward stance, ready to attack.